Active-IRS-Aided Wireless Communication: Fundamentals, Designs and Open Issues: New Design Considerations and Challenges

-Several results on the active-IRS reflection design under different channel conditions and/or system setups have been reported in the literature (e.g., \cite{9734027,9530750}).
-Taking the single-user case as an example, it was shown that the reflected signals over different IRS elements should be phase-aligned such that they can be constructively added at the receiver, for both the cases with active or passive IRS \cite{9530750}.
+Several results on the active-IRS reflection design under different channel conditions and/or system setups have been reported in the literature, e.g., \cite{9734027,9530750}.
+Taking the single-user case with active or passive IRS as an example, it was shown that the reflected signals over different IRS elements should be phase-aligned such that they can be constructively added at the receiver \cite{9530750}.
 Moreover, the amplification factor should be set to the maximum available value for compensating the cascaded channel path loss.
 Next, for the general multi-user case, there exists a new trade-off between signal power enhancement and interference mitigation in designing the active-IRS reflection coefficients given a total power budget constraint.
 In this case, the amplification factors of reflecting elements should be properly set, which may not necessarily equal to their maximum values.
 Generally speaking, active IRS is expected to achieve better interference mitigation performance than passive IRS, since its amplitude control endows more DoFs to eliminate the undesired interference more effectively.